Haniawatah/mvc-me-report/README.md

 Super simple for now:
 - `/api/quote` - Gives you a random quote and tells you when it was generated

+## Metrics

+- See the live analysis and discussion here: /metrics

 ## Connect with me